JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 >   <img alt="Tip" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/f167aefa480e8d37e9941a25f0b40981b74a47be/blockquotes/badge/dark-theme/tip.svg">
 > </picture><br>
 >
-> `@JBRApi.Provides` also allows omitting method name when used on static method, if it matches
+> `@JBRApi.Provides` also allows omitting the method name when used on a static method, if it matches
-> the name of static method itself, so in the example above all combinations would be fine:
+> the name of the static method itself.
+In the example above all combinations are fine:
 > - `MyService`
 > - `MyService#printForMyService`
 > - `com.jetbrains.MyService`